commschamp/CommsDSL-Specification/fields/common.md

 options to choose required level of customization.
-Sometimes it may be required to allow generated field abstraction to be customizable regardless of the customization level requested from the code generator. **CommsDSL** provides **customizable** option with [boolean](../intro/boolean.md) value to force any field being customizable at compile time.
+Sometimes it may be required to allow generated field abstraction to be customizable regardless of the customization level requested from the code generator. **CommsDSL** provides **customizable** property with [boolean](../intro/boolean.md) value to force any field being customizable at compile time.
 ```
 <?xml version="1.0" encoding="UTF-8"?>